-In certain situations, for example, if you're pregnant, the side effects of treatment may outweigh any benefit, and treatment can be postponed.
-In this situation you will have regular colposcopies to closely monitor the VAIN.
+In certain situations, for example if you're pregnant, the side effects of treatment may outweigh any benefit.
+In this situation, treatment can be postponed and you will have regular colposcopies to closely monitor the VAIN.

 Local ablation treats VAIN by removing or destroying the abnormal cells in the vagina.
 This can be done in two ways:

 Carbon dioxide (CO2) laser treatment.
 This is the most common method of local ablation.
-A magnifying lens (colposcope) enables the doctor to see the affected areas.
+The doctor uses a colposcope to see the affected areas.
 A very fine beam of light (laser) is then directed at the abnormal cells and destroys them.
-This procedure is usually carried out under a general anaesthetic.
+This procedure is usually done under a general anaesthetic.
 Occasionally, if only a very small area is affected, it may be done using a local anaesthetic.
-If several areas of your vagina are affected, or if your doctor feels there is a high risk the disease may return, all of your vagina may be treated with CO2 laser therapy.
-This may need more than one treatment.
+If several areas of your vagina are affected, or if your doctor feels there is a high risk the disease may return, they may treat all of your vagina with CO2 laser treatment.
+This may take more than one treatment.

 Surgery may be recommended if there is any possibility of there being undetected cancer in your vagina.
 It may also be used if VAIN comes back after previous treatment.

-When just a small area of your vagina is affected, it may be possible to remove that area of tissue, together with some surrounding normal tissue (wide local excision).
+When just a small area of your vagina is affected, it may be possible to remove that area of tissue, and some surrounding normal tissue.
+This is called wide local excision.
 Depending on the amount removed, your remaining vaginal tissue may be stretched so that you're still able to have sex.

 VAIN may be treated with internal radiotherapy (brachytherapy).
 An applicator (similar to a tampon) containing a radioactive substance is placed in your vagina.
 The applicator may stay in for several hours or a few days.
 If your specialist recommends this treatment, you may find it helpful to ask the staff in the radiotherapy department to explain what will happen and to show you the equipment beforehand.

 Sometimes a chemotherapy cream called 5FU is used.
-It can cause irritation to the vaginal skin so it's not used often.
-Doctors are carrying out research to find newer creams that might help.
+It can cause irritation to the vaginal skin, so it's not used often.
+Other creams that may be used include Imiquimod and Cidofovir.
+These are antiviral drugs.
+Doctors are doing research to find newer creams that might help.

-After treatment, you will be seen regularly by your specialist, as the VAIN may return in some women.
+After treatment, you will be seen regularly by your specialist as, for some women, the VAIN may return.
 Your doctor will check for any further changes that may need to be treated.